-Understanding Your Positive CDKN1B Genetic Test Result INFORMATION FOR PATIENTS WITH A PATHOGENIC MUTATION OR VARIANT, LIKELY PATHOGENIC
+Understanding Your Positive CDKN1B Genetic Test Result INFORMATION FOR PATIENTS WITH A PATHOGENIC OR LIKELY PATHOGENIC VARIANT

-5 Things To Know
+5 Things to Know

-1 CDKN1B mutation Your testing shows that you have a pathogenic mutation or a variant that is likely pathogenic in the CDKN1B gene.
-2 Multiple endocrine neoplasia type 4 People with CDKN1B mutations have multiple endocrine neoplasia type 4 (MEN4).
+1 Result Your testing shows that you have a pathogenic or likely pathogenic variant in the CDKN1B gene.
+2 Multiple endocrine neoplasia type 4 People with a pathogenic or likely pathogenic CDKN1B variant have multiple endocrine neoplasia type 4 (MEN4).
 3 Non-cancerous tumor and cancer risks You have an increased risk for tumors.
 Cancerous and non-cancerous tumor types can occur in the following areas: Parathyroid (four glands in your neck, behind your thyroid) Pituitary (gland in the brain) Neuroendocrine system (tumors in cells that produce hormones) 4 What you can do Risk management decisions are very personal.
 There are options to detect cancer early or lower the risk to develop cancer.
 It is important to discuss these options with your healthcare provider and decide on a plan that works for you.
-5 Family Family members may also be at risk - they can be tested for the CDKN1B mutation that was identified in you.
+5 Family Family members may also be at risk - they can be tested for the pathogenic or likely pathogenic CDKN1B variant that was identified in you.
 It is recommended that you share this information with your family members so they can learn more and discuss with their healthcare providers.

-CDKN1B Mutations in the Family
+CDKN1B in the Family

-There is a 50/50 random chance to pass on a CDKN1B mutation to each of your children.
-The image to the right shows that everyone can carry and pass on these mutations, regardless of their sex at birth.
+There is a 50/50 random chance to pass on the pathogenic or likely pathogenic CDKN1B variant to each of your children.